chunlinxuizz/PolymerTC/README.md

 sbatch run.slurm
 # Note that the slurm file should modefied to fit your HPC system
 ```
 After finished GROMACS calculations, a geometry file named `npt-equial_pbcatom.gro` will be generated, use it and toplogical files in `force_fields` folder to generate LAMMPS data files with [`GRO2LAM`](https://github.com/hernanchavezthielemann/GRO2LAM) code.
+The expected runtime of this example is around 5h on a X86 64C 2.5GHz computer.

 ### 2. Calculate thermal conductivity
 ```
 cd step2-calculate_thermal_conductivity